PierreSenellart/provsql/doc/TODO/studio.md

   `docker/demo.sh`.
 Remove `where_panel/**` from `docs.yml`'s
   `paths-ignore`.
 Sweep the docs for stale `where_panel` references.

+### `studio/` housekeeping

+- Audit `studio/` and remove anything that is not the Python package, its tests, or its docs / release plumbing.
+Targets include `studio/design/` (initial design documents and the embedded `where_panel/` UI-kit copy under `design/ui_kits/where_panel/`, plus `design/screenshots/`), `studio/.claude/`, and any other build artefacts, scratch files, or legacy prototypes still tracked by git.
+Cross-check with `git ls-files studio/` before and after.

 ## Beyond v1.0

 ### New inspection modes